 Ag Best Management Practices (AgBMP Loan Program)

-The AgBMP Load Program provides low interest financing to farmers, agriculture supply businesses and rural landowners.
+The AgBMP Loan Program provides low interest financing to farmers, agriculture supply businesses and rural landowners.
 The purpose is to encourage agricultural Best Management Practices that prevent or reduce runoff from feedlots, farm fields and other pollution problems identified by the county in local water plans.
 The program provides loans up to $100,000 with a maximum interest rate of 3% interest plus usual customary fees charged by lenders.
 Kanabec SWCD administers this program for Isanti SWCD.

 Examples of eligible practices: Composting structures, feedlot improvements, Livestock improvements, Nutrient management plans, Water Conservation or reuse, River bank or shoreline stabilization, septic system upgrades or repairs.